amill288/MiniCPM-o-4.5-Multimodal-Chatbot/README.md

 The first run will auto download the required safetensors, after that it will use checkpoints and run more quickly.

-## Usage Notes
-- Voice input/output is fully offline
-- Image generation is optional and can be disabled if VRAM is tight
-- Audio playback supports:
-  - Volume adjustment
-  - Instant reversal toggle (normal ↔ reversed)

 <br><br>

 ## Start Fresh (If need be)
 If something happened and you want to start over, from Windows CMD: